 If a short circuit fault occurs when ESF = 0, the external FETs are not disabled by the A3930/A3931.
-Under some conditions, some measure of protection is provided by the internal current limit but in many cases, particularly for a short to ground, the current limit provides no protection for the external FETs.
+Under some conditions, some measure of protection will be provided by the internal current limit but in many cases, particularly for a short to ground, the current limit will provide no protection for the external FETs.
 To limit any damage to the external FETs or the motor, the A3930/A3931 can either be fully disabled by the RESET input or all FETs can be switched off by pulling the COAST input low.
-Alternatively, setting ESF = 1 allows the A3930/A3931 to disable the outputs as soon as the fault is detected.
-The fault is latched until any of the following conditions occur:
+Alternatively, setting ESF = 1 will allow the A3930/A3931 to disable the outputs as soon as the fault is detected.
+The fault will be latched until any of the following conditions occur: